MoritzTockner/PiDLidar/README.md

 ```
 sudo apt install cmake pkg-config
 ```
-For the GUI example project depends on:
+The GUI example project depends on:
 * Python 3.x
-* numpy
-* pyqtgraph
 * PyQt5
+* numpy (used version 1.12.1)
+* pyqtgraph (used version 0.10.0)

-When installing pyqtgraph with pip3, a newer numpy version (1.18.0) is also installed but an error occured when i tried to use pyqtgraph with the new numpy version (or just numpy alone).
+At the time of writing this, when installing pyqtgraph with pip3, a newer numpy version (1.18.0) is also installed but an error occured when i tried to use pyqtgraph with the new numpy version (or just numpy alone).
 I already had numpy 1.12.1 installed, so my solution to the problem was to install pyqtgraph with its depencies (numpy 1.18.0) and then uninstall the new numpy version, so that the 1.12.1 is used.
 ```
 pip3 install numpy==1.12.1
 pip3 install pyqtgraph